 You can get free milk, infant formula, vitamins, fruit and vegetables if you're receiving certain benefits or if you're under 18.

 Child Tax Credit gives financial support for children, and Working Tax Credit helps people in lower-paid jobs by topping up their wages.

 A weekly payment from your employer to help you take time off before and after your baby is born.

 If you're pregnant or have a new baby but do not qualify for Statutory Maternity Pay, you might be able to claim Maternity Allowance through Jobcentre Plus.

 If your wife, partner (including same-sex partner) or civil partner gives birth or adopts a child, you may be able to claim Statutory Paternity Pay to help you take time off work to support them.

-Find out more about Statutory Paternity Pay, including when you need to let your employer know that you're expecting.
+Find out more about paternity pay and leave on GOV.UK, including when you need to let your employer know that you're expecting.